BMW S1000RR

 BMW made 1,000 S1000RRs in 2009 to satisfy World Superbike homologation requirements, but expanded production for commercial sale of the bike in 2010.
 It has a standard anti-lock braking system, with an optional electronic traction control.
 As of 2016, it has a wet weight of 204 kg, and produces 148.4 kW at 13,500 rpm.
 With 133.6 kW to the rear wheel, it was the most powerful motorcycle in the class on the dyno.
+BMW S1000RR is currently the second fastest road legal bike, surpassing the Kawasaki Ninja H2 in most scenarios.
+It goes up to 310kmph in the latest generation and accelerates to 300kmph in just 20 seconds.

 History

-2009–2011
+2009–2011 (K 46)

 The S1000RR was released in 2009 and was considered the best-equipped sport bike in the 1000 cc category, and with a bore and stroke of 80.0 × 49.7 mm, it also had the biggest bore in its class.
 The bike came factory fitted with ABS and dynamic traction control, a first for road-going superbike at the time.
 On top of this, it came standard with three riding modes (Wet, Sport and Race) with an additional riding mode (Slick) available only after connecting a dongle, that you received with the bike, to a special jack under the seat.
 It was also the first production motorcycle to offer an optional quick shifter.
 This is a clutchless shifter that allowed you to upshift with no clutch actuation even at full throttle.
 After the initial delivery of motorcycles the factory started shipping them with a software governor that limited RPM to 9000 for a short break in period that was later removed by the dealers.
 The 2011 bike remained unchanged, keeping the same livery options, engine, chassis and suspension.